 The real action regarding the Italian/Greek war no longer is taking place in Greece, Albania or Italy.
-The British receive intelligence today suggesting that the Germans will be in position to invade not only Greece, but also Yugoslavia and Bulgaria no later than 15 January.
+The British receive intelligence today suggesting that the Germans will be in a position to invade not only Greece but also Yugoslavia and Bulgaria no later than 15 January.
 This would greatly expand the British defense issues in the Mediterranean Basin.
-In fact, Hitler is nowhere near being in position to launch such an operation so soon, and Yugoslavia and Bulgaria are not on the agenda at all yet - but he indeed is working on Greece.
+In fact, Hitler is nowhere near being in a position to launch such an operation so soon, and Yugoslavia and Bulgaria are not on the agenda at all yet - but he indeed is working on Greece.

 General Papagos also is aware of the growing threat of German participation.
 He plans to make a final lunge for the key Italian port of Valona before they can intervene, and this decision will guide much of the coming action.
 The theory is that if he takes Valona, Papagos then can shift troops to meet a German invasion from Bulgaria.
 To do that, however, he has to act fast in Albania.

 European Air Operations: The RAF bombs Palermo and Crotone.
 On the Channel Front, operations are very light due to the weather.
 The Luftwaffe makes small attacks on London and nearby areas, and British Coastal Command raids the port of Brest, but essentially it is a "free day" for both sides.